cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/principles.md

 # Build trust by shouldering the burden

-Design principles guide the delivery team in making informed decisions grounded in research.
-They also provide a framework to measure decisions against.
-These principles are based on research with victims of cybercrime and fraud, and should be applied to decisions throughout the 'report a cybercrime' service:

 ![Design principles]({{ site.baseurl }}/assets/img/principles.png){:height="200 px"}

+These design principles guide our delivery team in making informed decisions grounded in research.
+They also provide a framework to measure decisions against based on research we've done with victims of cybercrime and fraud.

 # Support